top of page

 Connection & Caring

+We share our ups and downs.
+We share our joys and wins.
 We offer help.
 And ask for help.
-When something stressful happens, the first instinct isn’t to shut down or isolate.
-It’s to reach out.
+When something stressful happens, we reach out.

 I have to just express my concern about something, and the others will immediately pitch in to offer help in any way they can.
 Psychologist Shelley Taylor called this the tend-and-befriend response.
-We cannot fix everything.
-But we stay connected.
-And it works.
+Even when we cannot fix everything, staying connected helps.

-I cherish the support that slips in through a voice note after a long day, the hand that grabs mine to support me before we walk up a ramp, the countless times I am driven around, the loan that lands in my account before I ask for help during a family health crisis, and the warm hug when words fail.
+I cherish the support that slips in through a WhatsApp "Hey, you okay?" during troubled times, the hand that grabs mine to support me before we walk up a ramp, the countless times I am driven around, the loan that lands in my account before I ask for help during a family health crisis, and the warm hug when words fail.

 It Takes Effort, But It's Worth It!